daun/processwire-dashboard/README.md

 #### DashboardPanel::view

-Render a template file in a `view` sub-directory relative to the module file.
+Render a template file in a `views` sub-directory relative to the module file.
 Passes all ProcessWire API variables as well as user-supplied variables.

 ```php
 /* Render ./views/content.php and pass a $title var */